kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 ## Troubleshooting tips

-We strive to make the monitoring experience seamless, streamlined and working out of the box, but the stack is still evolving fast, and there are many option to actually set up the monitoring stack.
+We strive to make the monitoring experience seamless, streamlined and working out of the box, but the stack is still evolving fast, and there are many options to actually set up the monitoring stack.
 Here we present some troubleshooting tips for the most common issues.

 ### prometheus targets

-A underused feature of the prometheus server is the _target configuration_.
-The Prometehus server exposes data about the targets it is lookign for, so we can easily asses if the prometheus server knows that it must scrape the `kubevirt` endpoints for metrics.
+An underused feature of the Prometheus server is the _target configuration_.
+The Prometehus server exposes data about the targets it is looking for, so we can easily asses if the Prometheus server knows that it must scrape the `kubevirt` endpoints for metrics.
 We can see this both in the  Prometheus UI:

   ![promui_targets_1](../assets/2019-03-14-More-about-KubeVirt-metrics/promui_targets_1.png)

-Or programmatically, with the prometheus REST API:
+Or programmatically, with the Prometheus REST API:

 ```bash
 curl -g 'http://192.168.48.7:9090/api/v1/targets' | json_pp